The INSPIRE Project by Healthy Minds Initiative

 The INSPIRE Project will investigate intervention strategies aimed at preserving intellectual resilience and engagement among underserved populations, with a specific focus on Alzheimer’s prevention and lifestyle interventions.

-Study Design
+Project Design

 We’ll employ a randomized controlled trial (RCT) design to rigorously evaluate the impact of lifestyle interventions on cognitive outcomes.
-The study will include intervention and control groups to compare the effects of the interventions against a baseline or standard care condition.
+The project will include intervention and control groups to compare the effects of the interventions against a baseline or standard care condition.

-How the INSPIRE Study will work
+How the INSPIRE Project will work

-Support the INSPIRE Study
+Support the INSPIRE Project

-INSPIRE Study methodology
+INSPIRE Project methodology

 Participant Recruitment